morpho-org/morpho-optimizers-rewards/README.md

 ```

 You can also merge all your vaults distributions to only one Merkle tree by using the flag `--merge-trees`:
+It is useful when you have multiple vaults, and you want to merge all the distributions to only one Merkle tree.

 ```bash
 yarn vaults:distribute --merge-trees
 ```